Surprise medical bill

 Common questions.

-What if I signed a notice-and-consent form for surprise medical bill care?
+What if I signed a notice-and-consent form?

-Does the No Surprises Act apply to my employer self-funded plan?
+Does this apply to my employer self-funded plan?

-How long do I have to file a surprise medical bill complaint?
+How long do I have to file?

 Have a bill in front of you right now?